 Down Lighting onto a Driveway:

-If you have large trees along your driveway, down lighting is a great option to create a unique, soft atmosphere.
+If you have large or mature trees along your driveway, down lighting is a great option to create a unique, soft atmosphere.
 The lights are strategically placed high up in trees and pointed down to illuminate the driveway for optimal effect.

 Redoing your landscaping or building your home?
 A lighting designer can help you can map out the tree placement along the driveway to get this look.

 At McKay Lighting, we use a process called "sleeving" to create a path of wire underneath concrete or hardscapes for bollards.
-It's not always needed and (again) depends on the driveway.
+It's not always needed and, again, depends on the driveway.
 If you are in the process of building or remodeling, it's best to install the sleeving before pouring the concrete.

 Up-Lighting the Driveway: